Nijenhuis operators on 2D pre-Lie algebras and 3D associative algebras: Nijenhuis operators on 2-dimensional pre-Lie algebras

-We use $N_{B_{i}}^j$ to denote the $j$-th Nijenhuis operator on the pre-Lie algebra $(B_{i}, \cdot)$.
+\textbf{Reading guide for Theorem \ref{Ni ope on 2 non c}:} we use $N_{B_{i}}^j$ to denote the $j$-th Nijenhuis operator on the pre-Lie algebra $(B_{i}, \cdot)$, where the algebras $(B_{i}, \cdot)$ are taken from the complete classification in \cite{Bai-Meng}.
+The parameters $n_{ij}$, where $i,j=1,2$, of the matrix representing $N$ are arbitrary complex numbers unless otherwise specified.
 The following results are obtained through direct computation. \begin{theorem} Let $N:B_i\rightarrow B_i$, $1\leq i\leq 6$, be the linear map on the pre-Lie algebras $(B_{i},\cdot)$ defined by \eqref{eq:Nii-mulit}.
 Then the Nijenhuis operators on 2-dimensional non-commutative pre-Lie algebras are as follows:

 $(1)$~The Nijenhuis operators on the pre-Lie algebra~$(B_{1},\cdot)$~are: \begin{itemize} \item[] $N_{B_{1}}^1(e_1)=n_{11}e_1,~~ N_{B_{1}}^1(e_2)= n_{21}e_1+ n_{11}e_2.$ \end{itemize}

 $(2)$~The Nijenhuis operators on the pre-Lie algebra~$(B_{2},\cdot)$~are: \begin{itemize} \item[] $N_{B_{2}}^1(e_1)=n_{11}e_1+ n_{12}e_2 ,~~ N_{B_{2}}^1(e_2)= n_{21}e_1+ n_{22}e_2.$ \end{itemize}